StartTheShift/shift-components/src/sortable/readme.md

 <a name="shift.components.module_sortable"></a>
 ## sortable
-Sortable directive to allow drag n' drop sorting of an array of object
+Sortable directive to allow drag n' drop sorting of an array.

 | Param | Type | Description |